Tofudog/Brain-Check/README.md

 # Brain-Check
-An iOS application where users can learn how many brain cells they just lost
+An iOS application where users can learn how many brain cells they just lost.

+We are currently in the design phase of this project and aim to deploy by December 31.